-Just as shown in the image above, simple tick on individual domain names, select the required PHP version and click on apply.
+Just as shown in the image above, simply tick on individual domain names, select the required PHP version, and click on apply.
 It takes less than 15 seconds to take effect.

 4. MultiPHP INI Editor Plugin

-The php.ini is a unique file the will be added to the root directory of a website to give a preferred PHP version.
+The php.ini is a unique file that will be added to the root directory of a website to give a preferred PHP version.

 5. PHP.INI Coding

 Doing a unique php.ini coding is something I won’t want to go deep into, because there are specific conditions in some cases, especially for those on low resources reseller shared hosting.

 While doing this sometimes you may even have to create or edit your .htaccess file.
 This option is best for programmers, if this is the only option you have left, it will be advisable you contact your web developer, to help you with it.